 The secret to faster and easier meals often lies in the ingredients.
 For example, store-bought items and ingredients you make ahead and store in the refrigerator (or freezer) can turn a 60-minute recipe into a 30-minutes meal or less.

-For the all of the ingredients, measurements and directions for this apple chutney recipe, go to the Recipe Card at the bottom of this post.
+For the all of the ingredients, measurements and directions for this classic apple chutney recipe, go to the Recipe Card at the bottom of this post.

 - Apples - Use 2 different kinds of apples for a depth of flavor.
 At least one type should be Granny Smith for a combination of tart apples with sweeter apples.
 I've used Fuji, Honey Crisp and Pink Lady apples as the other apples with great success.